Elazrod56/tiktok_json_analyzer/README.md

 ## Binaries

 - The Linux binary was compiled on Arch Linux 64-bit with Rust 1.70.0.
-It should work on any 64-bit Linux distro.
+It should work on any distribution.
 - The Windows binary was cross-compiled on Arch Linux 64-bit, with Rust 1.70.0.
-It runs on both Windows 10 and 11.
+It runs on Windows 10 and 11

 If the binaries do not run on your machine, consider compiling the code yourself and [opening an Issue](https://github.com/Elazrod56/tiktok_json_analyzer/issues/new).